konstanyman/to-do-list/to-do-list/README.md

 To-do-list web application:

-Web page to-do-list application built with ReactJs.
+Web page to-do-list application built with React.
 Express framework with CORS.
 Database with Sqlite3 and queries with Knex.js.

 Styled with CSS with imports from FontAwesome.